In a rush? We found that Coleman Carlsbad Tent is the best tent with screen room on the market today.

 But not all tents are the same when it comes to pitching.

-Large, canvas tents might be on the more difficult side when it comes to pitching, given the heavy materials it uses.
+Large, canvas tents like the White Duck Prota Deluxe pictured above are on the more difficult side when it comes to pitching, given the heavy materials and the amount of stakes required.

 Budget

-The final thing to consider is of course โ price.
+The final thing to consider is of course – the price.

-At Wilderness Times, weโre committed to finding tents that are not only affordable but also durable.
-Thereโs a sweet spot of price vs. quality, where youโre getting the most bang for your buck, and thatโs what we try to find in all of our reviews.
+There’s a sweet spot of price vs. quality, where you’re getting the most bang for your buck, and that’s what we try to assess in all of our reviews and ratings.

 FAQs